PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/getting-started.rst

     Tracker tracker = ((PiwikApplication) getApplication()).getTracker();
     TrackHelper.track().screen("Main screen").with(tracker);

 Note: The ``TrackerHelper`` class has methods for all common actions, which can be chained to facilitate the correct order and use.
-Combine it with the IDE autocompletion, and using the SDK will be more convenient.
+Combine it with the IDE autocompletion and using the SDK will be even easier.

 Method #2
 +++++++++